-In anæsthesia general convulsions are exceedingly rare, and, unless anoxæmia be quite rapidly produced, such as by an overdose of nitrous oxide gas, they are not to be looked for during the production of an asphyxial death.
-It is possible, however, that slight clonic muscular movements of the shoulders and arms which sometimes occur in very profound chloroform narcosis, and also those which have been described as athetoid movements of the fingers and wrist-joints, may be of anoxæmic origin, for they only precede respiratory failure by a very short interval.
+In the narcotic state general convulsions are exceedingly rare, and, unless the asphyxia be quite rapidly produced, such as by an overdose of nitrous oxide gas, they are not to be looked for during the production of an asphyxial death.
+It is possible, however, that slight clonic muscular movements of the shoulders and arms which sometimes occur in very profound chloroform narcosis, and also that which has been described as an athetoid movement of the fingers and wrist-joints, may be of anoxæmic origin, for they only precede respiratory failure by a very short interval.